-SCERA began 2019 with no managers on "watch" and ended the year with two managers on "watch", Templeton and GMO.
-Templeton manages a non-US equity portfolio for SCERA and GMO is an asset allocation manager measured against a 65% global equity/35% domestic fixed income benchmark.
+SCERA began 2020 with two managers on "watch", Templeton and GMO, and added Hexavest to the "watch" list in May.
+Templeton manages a non-US equity portfolio for SCERA while Hexavest oversees a global equity portfolio, and GMO is an asset allocation manager measured against a 65% global equity/35% domestic fixed income benchmark.
 Managers are placed on "watch" when there are concerns that warrant a heightened level of oversight and manager reporting but do not yet justify termination.
-Templeton was placed on "watch" due to concerns regarding an extended period of underperformance and changes in the investment team leadership as well as adjustments to the portfolio construction process.
-GMO was placed on "watch" due to a long period of underperformance, the long cycle over which the firm's "mean reversion" approach seems to be playing out and concerns regarding client and asset retention.
+Templeton was placed on "watch" due to concerns regarding an extended period of underperformance and changes in the investment team leadership, as well as adjustments to the portfolio construction process.
+GMO was put on "watch" due to a long period of underperformance, the long cycle over which the firm's "mean reversion" approach seems to be playing out and concerns regarding client and asset retention.
+The Hexavest "watch" status was the result of extended underperformance concerns, changes in the investment team and losses in clients and client assets.